With luck, Peter And Kylie Warrington survived the South Coast fires. Two years on, they worry lessons hard learned will be forgotten.

 Surveying the bushy terrain as a gusty wind displaces beads of sweat collecting on my forehead, I think "how could this place ever be hell?"

 ON DECEMBER 31, the Warringtons woke to a thick oppressive smoke and an orange glow that consumed the light.
 “It was like night at midday.”

 “On the 31st we started to get more serious about preparation.”
 Peter says.
 However, with no experience, they did not know where to start.
-Luckily, Steve, a retired conservationist with five seasons of bushfire experience and a 30-year resident of Corunna Road, was patrolling the street.
-Steve took Peter and Kylie through a bushfire fighting and survival crash course.
-“I told them to fill their bins with water and have saucepans ready to put out spot fires, stuff wet rags into gutters, remove anything that can burn from around the side of the house, cut the grass as low as you can go, stuff towels under the cracks of the roofs and most importantly, have two escape routes,” Steve recounts.
+Luckily, Steve Dobbs, a retired conservationist with five seasons of bushfire experience and a 30-year resident of Corunna Road, was patrolling the street.
+Dobbs took Peter and Kylie through a bushfire fighting and survival crash course.
+“I told them to fill their bins with water and have saucepans ready to put out spot fires, stuff wet rags into gutters, remove anything that can burn from around the side of the house, cut the grass as low as you can go, stuff towels under the cracks of the roofs and most importantly, have two escape routes,” Dobbs recounts.

 Rather than allow that smothering smoke and sinister orange glow to demoralise them, Peter and Kylie began the hard work of preparing for a bushfire.
 They developed a hasty plan in their “Headquarters”, a 15 by 10 metre shed that sits between the house and the cottage.
 “The fire is most likely to come down the road, so we need to focus our efforts there,” Peter said to Kylie.
 The high-walled glass doors of the new headquarters conveniently angled to the predicted direction of the fire front.
 Headquarters was where they stashed their makeshift firefighting equipment: beekeepers outfits became their firefighting suits, wheelie bins their fire tankers, pots and pans their fire hoses and most importantly, gin and tonic their sustenance.